Xian (Taoism): Taoism

 Eastern Han dynasty mural of scholar-official and heavenly beings, from Tomb of Yingchengzi.

 Taoism is a polytheistic religion.
-Its pantheon includes both deities and immortals (神仙), generally divided into two categories: "gods" and xian (immortals).
-"Gods" are also called deities and there are many kinds, that is, god of heaven(天神), god of ground(地祇), wuling(物灵: animism, the spirit of all things), god of netherworld(地府神灵), god of human body(人体之神), god of human ghost(人鬼之神)etc. Among these "gods" such as god of heaven(天神), god of ground(地祇), god of netherworld(阴府神灵), god of human body(人体之神) are innate beings.
-"Xian" (immortals) is acquired the cultivation of the Tao，persons with vast supernatural powers, unpredictable changes and immortality.
+Its pantheon includes both deities and immortals, generally divided into two categories: "gods" (also called deities) and xian (immortals).
+Many kinds of gods exist, such as gods of heaven (天神), gods of the ground (地祇), wuling, gods of the netherworld, gods of the human body, and gods of human ghosts (人鬼之神).
+These gods are innately divine beings.
+In contrast, xian become persons with vast supernatural powers, unpredictable changes, and immortality through the culivation of the Dao.
 In China, "gods" are often referred to together with "xian".

 Taoists sometimes shared with folk practitioners the belief that noblemen and ancestors could become xian, although Taoism also developed alternative interpretations.

 Many Taoists believed that xian were spirits of human origin and that humans could themselves achieve this status.
 It was believed that they could become immortals by refining their bodies throughout their lives by taking drugs and/or performing the correct amount of good deeds and repentant acts to make up for bad deeds throughout their lives.
 Heaven, and therefore, status as an immortal, was also thought to be accessible through being an unenlightened soul in the afterlife that is prayed for in the collective salvation prayers of Taoist temple worshippers, who pray in the hope that souls will reach a better status in their death.